Please note that this website version of the catalog has the most current information about our program.

 Potential students should also know that conviction of a felony or misdemeanor may have implications for Wisconsin Licensing as a Massage Therapist.
 The Wisconsin Department of Registration and Licensing may deny or limit the application to become a Wisconsin Licensed Massage Therapist if it finds that the applicant has been convicted of an offense, the circumstances of which substantially relate to the practice of massage therapy.

 Code of Student Conduct

 The Wisconsin School of Massage Therapy, Inc. expects that students preparing for a professional career will conduct themselves in a professional manner while in school.
 This includes treating students and instructors with respect, handling problems calmly, using appropriate language, being honest in their work, and avoiding anything which interferes with the learning of others.
-In addition, students are expected to come to school clean, with short nails, rested/ready to work, and wearing appropriate dress for professional massage work (nothing tight nor revealing, feet covered, no hats or jewelry that could interfere,) and rested/ready to work.
+In addition, students are expected to come to school clean, with short nails, rested/ready to work, and wearing appropriate dress for professional massage work (see dress codes below).
 Students should not come to school while sick, nor under the influence of alcohol or illegal drugs.
 Smoking, chewing tobacco, and electronic cigarettes are not allowed in the school building nor on the school grounds.
 In addition, the use of personal electronic devices during class time is prohibited except for rare emergency family situations.
 Videography and recording of classes is prohibited.
-Students can expect the same conduct from instructors.